miyanokomiya/homepage/content/post/2022-06-26-mitigation-of-the-silent.md

 The problem is how the hell we can survive such an insane heart's attacks.
 Let's get into this theme.

 Simply put, our goal is surviving first routine of the heart.
-The heart gives us 67 single attack and 3x15 multiple attacks arbitrarily followed by first debuffing turn.
+The heart gives us 67 single attack and 3x15 multiple attacks arbitrarily followed by first debuff turn.
 To make matters worse, the heart imposes "frail" and a bunch of status cards upon us.

+Things aren't looking good for us apparently.
+What should we do againt this insane situation?
+The keyword is "the frontloading multiple-turn mitigation".

 ## Mitigation
 As a non-native English speaker, I didn't know this word "mitigation" so far and got to know thanks to this video.
 No matter how many I get slapped by the heart, I'm still able to get something worth.
 What a great game.

 iframe width="560" height="315" src="https://www.youtube.com/embed/skOUhJyWvgI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Best Solutions
+### Powerful Solutions
-One of the strongest solutions to survive the heart's first routine is "intangible".
+One of the strongest solutions to survive the heart's first routine is "Intangible".
 Silent has far more way to access intangibility.

-Wraith Form
+#### Wraith Form
+This is definitely one of the strongest cards in the spire.
+When I first saw this card, I thought it was pretty stinky.
+As I ascended the spire, it became my soul mate.
+It's mine.
+No one can take it away from my boss rewards.

+Losing 1 dexterity each turn is certainly awful.
+However, don't forget that we never be able to slay the heart unless mitigating both of two no mercy attacks enough lower than our HP.

+"Wraith Form" is definitely the frontloading multiple-turn mitigation.
+We still have to deal 1x15 damage though, it won't be a big issue.

+"Intangible" also reduces "Beat of Death" 2 to 1.
+It makes our life easier as well.
+Once we play "Wraith Form", we can get 3 forgiving turns.
+Even if it isn't upgraded, we don't have to worry about 4th turn so seriously.

+Set some late combat problems aside, "Wraith Form" gives us "the frontloading multiple-turn mitigation" enough to survive the heart's first routine.
+Just one card does it, so good, so poggy.
+Praise "Wraith Form".

+As long as we have "Wraith Form" somehow until facing the heart, mitigation problem againt the heart is almost solved.
+On the other hand, what can we do if we don't have any "Wraith Form"?
+The rest of this article is mainly about the situation.

+Remenber, praise "Wraith Form".

-Apparition
+#### Apparition

-Ghost In A Jar
+#### Ghost In A Jar
-Incense Burner

-### Second Best Solutions
+### Good Solutions

 Piercing Wail
 Dark Shackles